juniorsundarCasual/TGT/vault/volume-5.chapter-390.md

 "You're butchering the pronunciation, just call it whatever," Shay-Hade groaned while grabbing his forehead in distress.

 "Anyway," Matron Reva recovered.
 "Do you like it or not?
 Two people CAN have the same idea even if they don't know each other at all.
 Maybe, this Spiced Chicken Rice dish is similar to the one you are familiar with, but I am not trying to copy it.
-Its my original invention!"
+It's my original invention!"

-"How can there be such a coincidence.
+"How can there be such a coincidence?
 The Bihr-Yahnn outdates this dish by many years!
 You must have eaten it somewhere and gotten inspired by it to create something similar," Shay-Hade reasoned.

 "Do you have proof?
 And why am I being prosecuted here?"
 Matron Reva demanded.
 "You know what?
 That's it, you're not eating this anymore!"

 Just as she extended her hand to retrieve the bowl of Spiced Chicken Rice, Shay-Hade's hand descended and pulled it closer.
-The woman noticed this and gave a mischevious grin before ruffling patting Shay-Hade's shoulder.
+The woman noticed this and gave a mischievous grin before ruffling and patting Shay-Hade's shoulder.
 "I'll share the recipe with you.
-It's not that difficult to make.You can experiment with the spices to fit your tastes."
+It's not that difficult to make.
+You can experiment with the spices to fit your tastes."

 The man lowered his head sheepishly and thanked the woman with a low, rumbling murmur.